lukemcdonald/lukemcdonald.com-remix/content/i-am-a/husband.md

 title: 'Husband'
 draft: false
 image: '/images/luke-heather.jpg'
-subtitle: '"You being you, lets me be me, and us be us."'
+excerpt: '"You being you, lets me be me, and us be us."'
 ---

 A month after moving from Montana to Iowa, I was ready to head back to the